 The overriding objective of the Translational Resources program is three-fold:

-To implement these objectives, the program provides ready access to campus services and facilities (see the Facilities, Cores, and Resources site), organizes workshops and symposia with associated calls for pilot projects, and supports local and national translational research initiatives.
+To implement these objectives, the program provides ready access to campus services and facilities, organizes workshops and symposia with associated calls for pilot projects, and supports local and national translational research initiatives.